astei/crafthead-ex/README.md

   * Start the Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 It should go without saying that you will need a working Rust toolchain before you try to run this.
-(But if you create a release, you shouldn't need that.)
+(But if you create a release, you shouldn't need that when running in production.)

 Usage is identical to canonical [Crafthead](https://crafthead.net).
 All this really is taking the existing Rust bits and putting it in a new guise, and then building a Phoenix server around it.
 (Phoenix can _sort of_ be used as a